 Broken Base: Is the film just as good as the classic years of The Simpsons?
 Is it not as good as the golden age but still better than the show after Seasonal Rot set in?
 Does it instead suffer from the same plotting and characterization issues that plague the recent seasons?
 Or is it an enjoyable but flawed experience that just didn't quite live up to the hype?

-Draco in Leather Pants: Many people have gone out of their way to portray Russ Cargill as a hero despite sealing Springfield and its residents in a giant dome and almost blowing it up with a nuke with its denizens inside it.
+Draco in Leather Pants: Many people have gone out of their way to portray Russ Cargill as a hero despite sealing Springfield and its residents in a giant dome and almost blowing it up with a nuke with its citizens inside it.

 Marge comments that the government isn't going to listen to her and Bart discuss Cargill's plans.
 Then it turns out from the PRISM scandal that yes, the NSA has been tracking and bugging people.